June Lockhart: Television

-Lockhart appeared as a hostess on the Miss USA Pageant on CBS for six years, the Miss Universe Pageant on CBS for six years, the Tournament of Roses Parade on CBS for eight years, and the Thanksgiving Parade on CBS for five years.
+Lockhart appeared as a hostess for CBS broadcasts of the Miss USA Pageant for six years, the Miss Universe Pageant for six years, the Tournament of Roses Parade for eight years, and the Thanksgiving Parade for five years.

-In 1986, Lockhart appeared in the fantasy film, Troll.
-The younger version of her character in that film was played by her daughter, Anne Lockhart.
-They had previously played the same woman at two different ages in the "Lest We Forget" episode of the television series Magnum, P.I.
-(1981).
-In 1991, Lockhart appeared as Miss Wiltrout, Michelle Tanner's kindergarten teacher on the TV sitcom Full House.
+In 1991, Lockhart appeared as Miss Wiltrout, Michelle Tanner's kindergarten teacher, on the TV sitcom Full House.
 She also had a cameo in the 1998 film Lost in Space, based on the television series in which she had starred 30 years earlier.
-In 2002, she appeared in two episodes of The Drew Carey Show as Lewis's mother, Misty Kiniski, alongside fellow TV mom Marion Ross, who played Drew's mother.
+In 2002, she appeared in two episodes of The Drew Carey Show as Lewis's mother, Misty Kiniski.

 In 2004, Lockhart voiced the role of Grandma Emma Fowler in Focus on the Family's The Last Chance Detectives audio cases.
-Lockhart starred as James Caan's mother in an episode of Las Vegas in 2004.
-Lockhart has since guest-starred in episodes of Cold Case and Grey's Anatomy, in the 2007 ABC Family television film Holiday in Handcuffs, and in the 2007 feature film Wesley.
+Lockhart starred as James Caan's mother in an episode of Las Vegas and subsequently guest-starred in episodes of Cold Case and Grey's Anatomy, in the 2007 ABC Family television film Holiday in Handcuffs, and in the 2007 feature film Wesley as Susanna Wesley, mother of the founder of Methodism, John Wesley.

-In February 2013, Lockhart began filming for Tesla Effect, a video game that combines live-action footage with three-dimensional graphics, which was released in May 2014.
+In May 2014, Lockhart appeared in Tesla Effect, a video game that combines live-action footage with three-dimensional graphics.

+Personal life and death

+In 1951, Lockhart married John F. Maloney.
+They had two daughters, Anne Kathleen and June Elizabeth.
+The couple divorced in 1959.
+She married architect John Lindsay that same year, but they divorced in October 1970 and she never remarried.
+A Roman Catholic, Lockhart and her daughter Anne and actress Kay Lenz met Pope John Paul II in 1985.

+Lockhart had a lifelong fascination with American presidential candidates and the media's coverage of them.
+Her friend reporter Merriman Smith arranged for her to travel with both major-party candidates Dwight D. Eisenhower and Adlai Stevenson during the 1956 presidential election and again with both campaigns in the 1960 election.
+Between 1957 and 2004, Lockhart attended many presidential briefings.

+Although a child of the Greatest Generation, Lockhart embraced rock music and listened to emerging rock bands.
+In an interview, her Lost in Space co-star Bill Mumy stated that she took Angela Cartwright and him to the Whisky a Go Go nightclub in Hollywood "to hang out with The Allman Brothers Band".
+Appearing on The Virginia Graham Show in 1970 with Art Metrano and LGBT cleric Troy Perry, Lockhart confronted Graham about her moralizing tone toward gay people.

+She turned 100 on June 25, 2025.
+Lockhart died of natural causes at her home in Santa Monica, California, on October 23, 2025.